monasca/monasca-docker/CONTRIBUTING.md

 ### Signing Commits

 We require a code sign-off for all contributions to indicate you have the right to release any code as open-source.
+As explained by the [Docker project][1]:

+> The sign-off is a simple line at the end of the explanation for the patch.
+> Your signature certifies that you wrote the patch or otherwise have the right
+> to pass it on as an open-source patch.

 The agreement we use is the [Developer Certificate of Origin][1] (copied below), as used by the Linux kernel, Docker, and many other open source projects: